Blaise Hazelwood: Grassroots Targeting

 The 72 Hour test results were the inspiration for Grassroots Targeting (GT) in 2005 by Hazelwood, turning her expertise in the practice of microtargeting into a business.
 There was the dire need to have better voter lists and an understanding of how to motivate and persuade individual voters.
 Blaise has modeled every precinct in the country, in addition, Grassroots Targeting has conducted microtargeting projects and consulted for Presidential campaigns, U.S. Senators and Congressional members, National and State Parties, IEs, and local campaigns.

-Grassroots Targeting's prescriptive voter data, analytics, and modeling are unique and all their own.
-GT built their modeling and voter scoring program in-house.
-Their system was built on decades of real-world experience winning campaigns and targeting voters with granular data.
-The modeling process continually learns and improves, testing systematically throughout.
+Grassroots Targeting utilizes proprietary prescriptive voter data, analytics, and modeling, with its modeling and voter scoring programs developed in-house.
+The system is based on historical campaign data and targets voters with granular data.
+The modeling process incorporates continuous, systematic testing to improve its algorithms.

 Since 2005, GT's in-house modeling program has consistently proven to be extremely accurate when comparing the models to actual turnout and election results.
 The precision of their models allows clients to avoid surprises and affect outcomes.
 Their history in highly contested races shows their results are their commitment to winning.

 GT conducts quantitative voter research, using prescriptive political analytics to identify and score every individual voter, determining the persuasive messages that will make the most impact.